HomeArticlesComparisonTDEE vs BMR

 • Women: BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) - 161

-This means her organs, brain, and basic bodily functions consume 1,360 kcal per day if she does absolutely nothing — no walking, no standing, no working out.
-Eating 1,360 kcal is not a weight-loss diet; it is barely maintaining minimal biological function.
+That means her organs, brain, and basic bodily functions consume 1,360 kcal per day if she does absolutely nothing: no walking, no standing, no working out.
+Eating 1,360 kcal isn't a weight-loss diet.
+It's barely maintaining minimal biological function.

 What BMR is affected by:

-• Muscle mass — the single biggest factor; muscle tissue burns ~13 kcal/kg/day vs fat tissue at ~4.5 kcal/kg/day.
-Two people of the same weight but different body composition can have BMR differences of 200–300 kcal/day.
+• Muscle mass: the single biggest factor.
+Muscle tissue burns ~13 kcal/kg/day versus fat tissue at ~4.5 kcal/kg/day, so two people of the same weight but different body composition can have BMR differences of 200-300 kcal/day.

-• Age — BMR decreases ~2–3% per decade after age 30, partly from muscle loss (sarcopenia).
+• Age: BMR decreases roughly 2-3% per decade after age 30, partly from muscle loss (sarcopenia).

-• Thyroid function — hypothyroidism suppresses BMR significantly; hyperthyroidism elevates it.
+• Thyroid function: hypothyroidism suppresses BMR significantly, while hyperthyroidism elevates it.

-• Sex — men typically have 5–15% higher BMR at the same weight due to greater lean mass.
+• Sex: men typically run 5-15% higher BMR at the same weight due to greater lean mass.

 Use the BMR Calculator to find your personal baseline.

 Total Daily Energy Expenditure is what you actually burn across a full day.
-It is BMR multiplied by an activity factor that accounts for all movement — structured exercise, walking, standing at a desk, fidgeting, and all other physical activity.
+It's BMR multiplied by an activity factor that accounts for all movement: structured exercise, walking, standing at a desk, fidgeting, and everything else physical.

 Activity multipliers: